aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 library(scales)
 ```

-Then I imported all of the .csv files, added them to separate
+Then, import all of the .csv files, add them to separate dataframes, and
-dataframes, and combined them into one dataframe called **bike\_rides**.
+combine them into one dataframe called **bike\_rides**.

 ``` r
 df1 <- read.csv("./Data/202004-divvy-tripdata.csv")